 Thai Nguyen Green

 A special feature of the Thai Nguyen Green in our premium collection is the proportion of buds and loose-leaf tea.
-The taste of the tea is different due to its greenery.

 Rich with a clean, refreshing green tea aroma.

 For a classical method of brewing tea, use a porcelain teapot.
 Porcelain retains warmth better and lets a full flavour develop.

 Don’t use boiling water if you’re brewing green tea.
 Fullness and astringency of taste may be destroyed by boiling water.

 - Warm up the teapot before brewing tea;

 - Put 2 tablespoon in the pot (7 g.);

 - Pour over water with a temperature 85°C;

 - Wait for 5 min and try it.